spences10/scottspence.com/copy/lets-work-together.md

 ## Why hire me?

-With <DD date='2004-06-15' /> years of experience in the tech industry, including <DD date='2016-06-15' /> years of hands-on JavaScript, HTML, and CSS experience, I bring a robust and diverse skill set to the table.
+With <DD date='2004-06-15' /> of experience in the tech industry, including <DD date='2016-06-15' /> of hands-on JavaScript, HTML, and CSS experience, I bring a robust and diverse skill set to the table.
 My career spans multiple phases, each contributing unique value to my current expertise.

 ## My background

 My extensive experience in the tech industry has provided me with invaluable skills in stakeholder management, project planning, and delivering solutions in high-pressure environments.

-For the past 8 years, I've been fully immersed in web and fullstack development, working on projects for start-ups, medium to large businesses, and international brands.
+For <DD date='2016-06-15' /> now, I've been fully immersed in web and fullstack development, working on projects for start-ups, medium to large businesses, and international brands.

 This diverse background has allowed me to develop a unique blend of technical and soft skills, enabling me to navigate complex project